Cruise Tips: What You Need to Know Before You Go

 - Toiletries.
 Toiletries like shampoo, lotion and liquid body soap were provided along with a blow-dryer in the room, so there's no need to pack those items.

 - Iron.
 Irons constitute a fire hazard and are not allowed on board.
-If you're desperately in need of one, seek out one of the ship's launderettes.
+If you desperately need one, find one of the ship's launderettes.
+Plan for a long wait on formal night.

 - Towels.
 Don't waste space bringing your own towels.
-Clean beach towels were available at each pool, as well as in your cabin.
+Clean beach towels are available at each pool as well as in your cabin.

 - Alcohol.
 No alcohol or beer can be carried on board the Ruby Princess, though some ships may allow a small quantity of wine or liquor per person.